outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

     - apply comedy structures to a problem space
+      - surprising
         - different
         - opposite
         - extreme/exaggerated
+        - nonsense
+          - not incentivized
-        - false/nonsense
+          - not normal
         - unusual/weird
+      - safe
+        - reduce common experience/problem/fear or other negative emotion until ridiculous/unimportant/powerless
       - relevant
         - multiple alignments of relevant structures
           - self-fulling prophecy
             - multiple layers of relevance
               - prediction function
-                - related concepts
+                - repeated concepts used in different ways
                   - add 'usage' concept while applying 'usage' function: use prediction function to predict usage
                 - relevance cycle:
                   - prediction function used to determine discussions, which are used to determine usage, which are an input to prediction function to predict usage